-- Be careful not to flash around expensive looking cameras, your wallet, your phone — anything that could potentially make you a target.
+Be careful not to flash around expensive looking cameras, your wallet, your phone — anything that could potentially make you a target.

 Rio will host the World Cup in 2014 and the Olympics in 2016, and thousands of you will be headed that way for what’s sure to be a spectacular time.
 Be sure to book your accommodation well ahead of time, and get ready—Rio is a gorgeous, ever-changing city.